kouge0510/three-dofs-parallel-palletizing-robotic-arm-with-single-eye-camera/README.md

 ## Usage

-1. Power on the Arduino and the embedded development board.
+1. Power on the Arduino and the embedded development board(recommended RDK X3).
-2. Run the control script on the Linux system to operate the robot arm.
+2. Run the python file "main.py"and "usbtest.py"

 This simplified version should match your expectations more closely.
 Let me know if any additional changes are needed!